radon-h2020/radon-demonstrator/labs/gmt.md

     ```

     </details>
-- When done, click save, and your model is done.
+- When done, click `Save`, and your model is ready to be deployed.

 ---